 That’s not a big issue if you’re just typing or using a computer, but it can be distracting if you’re doing crafts or any other activity where you move your arms and hands often as you work.

 For its price, the Modway office chair gives great value for money.
-The back gives adequate support, and its cushion is actually very high quality: thick padding, with a six-inch mesh and shaped to comfortably follow the shape of your buttocks and thighs.
+The back gives adequate passive lumbar support, and its cushion is actually very high quality: thick padding, with a six-inch thick mesh seat cushion and shaped to comfortably follow the shape of your buttocks and thighs.

-The mesh material feels comfortable, and doesn’t feel as “scratchy” or irritating as other chairs.
-The frame does take up most of the lower half—which limits the ventilation, but provides sturdier and stronger support to the back.
-That’s a reasonable trade-off for people with scoliosis, but take it into consideration if your office tends to get very warm.
+The breathable mesh material feels comfortable, and doesn’t feel as “scratchy” or irritating as other chairs.
+The frame does take up most of the lower half—which limits the ventilation but provides sturdier and stronger support to the back.
+That’s a reasonable trade-off for people with idiopathic scoliosis, but take it into consideration if your office tends to get very warm.

 You can adjust the height with just one touch of the lever, though it does have a limited range compared to other office chairs.
 However, it can hold a maximum weight of 331 pounds, and the base is quite stable.